-In keeping with the above-noted compensation principles, and as described in more detail in the section of this Circular entitled "Components of Executive Compensation", Crombie's executive compensation is weighed toward at-risk compensation of medium and longer term results, thereby reducing the incentive to take undue risks.
+In keeping with the above-noted compensation principles, and as described in more detail in the section of this Circular entitled "Components of Executive Compensation", Crombie's executive compensation is weighted toward at-risk compensation of medium and longer term results, thereby reducing the incentive to take undue risks in the short term.
 This is intended to solidify alignment between executive compensation and Unitholder interests.

-The Board provides regular oversight of Crombie's risk management practices, and delegates to the HRC the responsibility to provide ongoing compensation and people management risk conversations at the Committee to:
+The Board provides regular oversight of Crombie's risk management practices, and delegates to the HRC the responsibility to provide ongoing compensation and people management risk conversations at the HRC to:

-- · Bring greater inclusiveness and collaboration between management and Trustees; - · Provide risk oversight to identify and assess the risks relevant to the Committee's work; and - Ensure the Committee and the Board incorporate a regular (throughout the year) dialogue / update on its individual risk oversight accountability priorities.
+- · Bring greater inclusiveness and collaboration between management and Trustees; - Provide risk oversight to identify and assess the risks relevant to the HRC's work; and - Ensure the HRC and the Board incorporate a regular (throughout the year) dialogue / update on its individual risk oversight accountability priorities.